BakıKART: Overview

 Both cards can be purchased at BakuCard terminals at Baku Metro stations, press kiosks, bus stops and other points with the BakıKART logo.
 BakıKART balance can be replenished using 10, 20, and 50 gapik coins, and 1, 5, 10, 20, 50, and 100 manat banknotes at terminals.

 BakıKART Plastic Card

-A card costsis non-refundable.
+Card cost is non-refundable.
 Bus fares vary based on distance, according to Decision #7 of the Tariff Council of the Republic of Azerbaijan (30 July 2018).

 At terminals, plastic cards can be refilled.
-They are recommended for passengers who use public transportation on a regular basis.
+They are intended for passengers who use public transportation regularly.

 BakıKART Paper card

-A card costs $0.30 and is non-refundable.
+A card costs 0.50 AZN and is non-refundable.
 Paper cards cannot be refilled at terminals and are only available in increments of one, two, three, or four passes.
 These cards are intended for Baku City visitors and residents who rarely use public transportation.